How to use the Performance View

 Move the Variations Slider with the mouse or use the assigned MIDI CC to switch between the possible Variations.

-In this mode, one articulation at a time is selected per instrument.
+In the middle of the Performance View is the Articulation Grid.
+Here, one articulation at a time is selected per instrument.
 This selection can happen via Key Switches, MIDI CC values, or Program Changes.
 See Articulation List of details about how to map these modes.

 Virtual Keyboard